UltraZizik/slackbot/README.md

 ```
 /zizik-catfact
 ```
-Learn a new interesting fact about cats!
+Some random catfact for your day!

 ### 😂 Jokes - Random Humor
 ```
 /zizik-joke
 ```
-Get a random joke to make your team laugh!
+Random joke to make your family laugh!

 **Response:**
 ```